 It is important that it is being looked up in the process of harvesting the seeds because not removing the plant materials may result in contamination and spoilage of the seeds when stored long-term.

 What happens to the seeds after the harvest?

 Once you have harvested the seeds, the seeds continue to develop even during the drying and curing.
-Christian Weidenback, a cannabis grower and enthusiast, mentioned that although seed development continues, you don’t have to pull the seeds out fresh and dry it quickly because it will not germinate well.
+Christian Weidenbach, a cannabis grower, and enthusiast mentioned that although seed development continues, you don’t have to pull the seeds out fresh and dry it quickly because it will not germinate well.

-After you have harvested the cannabis, you have to dry it for at least 12 to 14 hours for initial curing and prepare it for slow dry.
-Others hang the branches in a dark room, while some place them in a brown bag for 2 to 3 days to dry.
+After you have harvested cannabis, you have to dry it for at least 12 to 14 hours for initial curing and prepare it for slow dry.
+Others hang the branches in a dark room, while someplace them in a brown bag for 2 to 3 days to dry.